UniversalDependencies/docs/_ml/index.md

 ### Core Arguments, Oblique Arguments and Adjuncts

 * Malayalam is a verb-final language; both SOV and OSV orders are possible.
 * Core arguments are marked by the morphological cases nominative (subject) and accusative (object).
 Core arguments are bare noun phrases without postpositions.
+Neither subject nor object are cross-referenced by verbal morphology.
 * Subjects have the following characteristics:
     * Case marking: Subjects occur in nominative case without adpositions.
     * Passivization: Subjects are suppressed when verbs are passivized.